-The GARCC consist of two Directors, both of whom are independent non-executive Directors.
-The GARCC is chaired by Georg Chmiel who is an independent non-executive Director and he is not the Chairman of the Board.
-The second member of the committee is Sandy Beard.
+The GARCC consists of two Directors.
+The GARCC is chaired by Linda Fox who is an independent non-executive Director and she is not the Chairman of the Board.
+The details of the members of the GARCC are available on the Company's website and in the Company's Annual Report.
+The second member of the committee is Martin Pretty who is non-executive Director.

 The Committee operates under a charter approved by the Board of Directors, which is reviewed at least annually.
-The details of the members of this committee are available on the Company's website.